k8s-platform-hub/mobile-backend-nodejs/README.md

 We are going to clone the `mobile-backend-nodejs` project which consists of:
 - Boilerplate code for a nodejs server to handle push notifications and a websocket connection
-- A basic Android, iOS and React Native application with working code implementing the varioud backend features covered in this tutorial
+- A basic Android, iOS and React Native application with working code implementing the various backend features covered in this tutorial

 To get the project,